 - Share content by other artists who inspire you and talk about what they mean to you

-- Post covers of songs by your favourite artists
+- Post covers of songs by your favorite artists

-- Post lists of your favourite artists, albums, songs and lyrics.
+- Post lists of your favorite artists, albums, songs, and lyrics.
 People love lists and it’s a chance to bathe in the reflected glory of your heros!